-Hunter Hunt-Hendrix’s essay on One Year Edit Published for Golden Age, 2011
+Hunter Hunt-Hendrix’s Essay on One Year Edit Published by Golden Age, 2011

 Erik Lindman considers himself to be a painter, but the body of work comprising One Year Edit clearly has more to do with scraping, like the peeling away of a cocoon.
 William Blake writes about scraping off “all that is not of God alone”.
 Alongside the scraping there an innocent bubbling, as of a spring.

 This scraping-and-bubbling is a journey partitioned into three vectors.
 Maybe these three vectors pertain to socially mediated (digested) gestures that Lindman plays like the keys of a piano (patches in a sampler), producing a melody that rises above the social and historical.
 Or maybe it’s not such a complex operation – it’s hard to be sure.
 What’s certain is that the state of balance between these vectors opens a stable window into pure Innocence.